Brobit/42xEsadhar/readme.md

     moving while using the gui to display and undisplay the 3d asset and click in the checkbox doesn't reset your input and you keep going in a certain direction, bug might not be in prod so no worries
-- ennemyCube animation when they have been hit block the aniamation of the cube rotation when he wants to move the camera to the left/right , maybe too much animation ?
+- ennemyCube animation when they have been hit block the animation of the cube rotation when he wants to move the camera to the left/right , maybe too much animation ?